sacha-epita/mpu6050_kalman/README.md

 - Set the crystal at the right speed in the clock configuration menu.
 And set the max speed for the HCLK clock (The one in the middle) in my case it is `84 MHz`
 ![clock_config](imgs/clock_config.png)

-- Finally in Pinout and Configuration, enable :
+- Finally in Pinout and Configuration
-  - I2C used by your MPU6050 (my is on I2C1 with pins PB8; PB9)
+- I2C on yours MPU6050 pins (my is on I2C1 with pins PB8; PB9)
 - UART for telemetry output (my is on UART6 with pins PA11; PA12)
 - In System Core / SYS enable Debug: Serial Wire if you use an ST-Link for debugging
 ![debug_config](imgs/debug_config.png)

 - For the Kalman Filter we need a proper delta time, even though it is possible to have a non constant delta time, we will use a timer to get a known and stable delta time.
 So Enable any **General purpose timer**, like TIM2 and enable global interrupt of this one.